Last Updated on August 4, 2024 by Soumya

 Suleymaniye Mosque is an imposing landmark that sits atop one of Istanbul’s seven hills and dominates the entire skyline.
 The scale and beauty of the mosque are impressive.

 The Suleymaniye is one of the grandest mosques that I visited in Istanbul.
-The amazing views of Golden Horn that I got from behind the mosque only added to my experience of seeing one of the most beautiful places in Istanbul.
+The amazing views of the Golden Horn that I got from behind the mosque only added to my experience of seeing one of the most beautiful places in Istanbul.

 Ortakoy Mosque